Vyral/maria-diaz/_posts/2019-04-09-what-are-the-pros-and-cons-of-buying-in-the-spring.md

 {% include pullquote.html %}

-**4. You will hate the time pressure.** A lot of spring buyers have a deadline that they need to meet.
+**4. You will hate the time-related pressure.** A lot of spring buyers have a deadline that they need to meet.
 You don’t want to take the chance and miss any opportunities to buy a home in this market.

 **5. You’ll love the warmer weather.** It’s enjoyable to get out and go look at homes with this weather, especially since there are so many on the market.